shreesh5/CSE472-Project1/README.md

 ## CSE472-Project1

 This project visualizes a network of 10 prominent NBA players and 50 of their followers each.
 It calculates degree distribution, eigenvector centrality and betweenness centrality for the same.
-Built using: Python, NetworkX and NumPy.
+It was completed using: Python, NetworkX and NumPy.

 Steps to Run Our Code: